A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Related Works

 In contrast, region-level CTDE methods assign a distinct learning agent to each region and rely on centralized or shared components only during training.
-RegionSTLight \citep{10637352} derives a regional multi-agent Q-learning framework in which the global $Q$-value is decomposed into a sum of regional $Q$-values and combines this with a dynamic zoning scheme that groups intersections into strongly coupled regions on the basis of real-time link flow densities; a lightweight spatio–temporal fusion network encodes intra-region interactions, while the value-decomposition structure provides centralized guidance during training and execution remains distributed across regions.
-Building on this line of work, \citep{10966978} augment regional MARL architectures such as RegionLight and Regional-DRL with GA2 communication modules that aggregate macro- and micro-level traffic states across regions; although control actions are issued by regional agents, parameter updates depend on globally aggregated information, preserving the CTDE character at the region scale.
+RegionSTLight \citep{10637352} derives a regional multi-agent Q-learning framework in which the global $Q$-value is decomposed into a sum of regional $Q$-values and combines this with a dynamic zoning algorithm that groups intersections into strongly interdependent regions on the basis of real-time link flow densities; a lightweight spatio–temporal fusion network encodes intra-region interactions, while the value-decomposition structure provides centralized guidance during training and execution remains distributed across regions.
+Building on these methods, \citet{10966978} augment regional MARL architectures such as RegionLight and Regional-DRL with GA2 communication modules that aggregate macro- and micro-level traffic states across regions; although control actions are executed by regional agents, parameter updates depend on globally aggregated information, preserving the CTDE character at the region scale.

 Several region-level DTDE approaches push decentralization further by letting each region learn independently from its own experience.
-The fuzzy-graph-based method of \citep{9109698} first extracts correlated sets of intersections as regions using an $\alpha$-cut on a fuzzy relation graph and then learns a single Q-learning controller per region on regional states and rewards, without any global critic.
-RegionLight \citep{10490249} formulates a constrained network-partitioning problem that produces star-topology regions and trains an adaptive deep RL controller in each region independently, while \citep{LU2025} employ a regional soft actor–critic scheme in a connected-vehicle environment where SAC agents control predefined regions using local and neighboring information.
+The fuzzy-graph method of \citet{9109698} first extracts correlated sets of intersections as regions using an $\alpha$-cut on a fuzzy relation graph and then learns a single Q-learning controller per region on regional states and rewards, without any global critic.
+RegionLight \citep{10490249} formulates a constrained network-partitioning problem that produces star-topology regions and trains an adaptive deep RL controller in each region independently, while \citep{LU2025} employ a regional soft actor–critic approach in a connected-vehicle environment where SAC agents control predefined regions using local and neighboring information.
 Together, these works show that region-based MARL can be realized along the same CTCE–CTDE–DTDE spectrum as intersection-level methods, while region formation and region-level state and reward design play a central role in balancing scalability, decentralization, and coordination.